fetaplop/m3-project-client/README.md

 - Go to "Login" and log in with your credentials
 - After logging in, you land on your page.
 Here you can find your favourite bus stops if you have any.
 Click "My page" in the nav bar to navigate here later
 - To add new favourites, go to "Search for stops", find a stop and click on it to see its page
-- On the bus stop page, now you can add the stop to your favourites.
+- On the bus stop page, now you can click the favourite button to add the stop to your favourites.
 You can also unfavourite it.
 - On My Page, you will see your added stops.
 Click "Delete user" if you want to delete your profile or "Logout" to log out of your profile

 ## User Stories